Anisotropic brushed metal effect visible in the base of the pot above

 - Change the Ramp Type to Radial Ramp and change the Interpolation to Smooth.
 Insert some black and white colors into the ramp so that it looks like the image below.

-The Anisotropic brushed metal effect should now be visible in the base of the pot.
-However, it is lacking the bumped ridges associated with this effect.
+The Anisotropic brushed metal effect should now be visible at the base of the pot.
+However, it lacks the bumped ridges associated with this effect.